Updated September 21, 2022

 In light of the updated PCR testing eligibility for Ontario, most residence students will not be eligible for PCR tests to confirm positive cases of COVID19.
 Currently, all students with symptoms of COVID19 will be presumed positive and must follow isolation and/or self-monitoring guidelines (outlined below).

-RATs can be used to reasonably confirm COVID19, but please note that a negative result on a RAT is not a definitive confirmation that you are not infected.
-If you are symptomatic and do not conduct two tests as noted below, you must self-isolate for five days.
+Rapid Antigen Tests (RATs) can be used to reasonably confirm COVID19, but please note that a negative result on a RAT is not a definitive confirmation that you are not infected.
+If you are symptomatic you must follow the below isolation instructions, regardless of RAT results.
+RATs are available for student use at the Jean Royce, Albert Street, and Victoria Hall front desks.

 If you take a RAT and have a negative result on the first test and are symptomatic, you should continue to isolate and do another test in 24-48 hours.
-If the second result is also negative and you have no symptoms, you can discontinue isolation 24 hours after your symptoms are improving (48 hours if your symptoms are gastrointestinal).
+If the second result is also negative, you can discontinue isolation 24 hours after your symptoms are improving (48 hours if your symptoms are gastrointestinal).

 If you Develop Symptoms of COVID-19